Afrozaar/wp-api-v2-client-android/README.md

 # README #

 This is an android WordPress library.
 It uses the rest parameters and models from [WP Rest Api](http://wp-api.org/).
-This library follows roughly the same process as the [Java WordPress library](https://bitbucket.org/afrozaar/wp-api-v2-client-java).
+This library follows roughly the same processes and format as the [Java WordPress library](https://bitbucket.org/afrozaar/wp-api-v2-client-java) except the Java 8 has been stripped out and the network calls handled asynchronously to avoid [Network calls made on Main thread exception](http://developer.android.com/reference/android/os/NetworkOnMainThreadException.html)

 ### What is this repository for? ###